Syllabus for Applied Systems Analysis

 - Responsible department: Department of Information Technology

 Students that pass the course should be able to

 - understand and to give a survey of the basic parts of the systems analysis approach, from problem specification, through modelling, validation, problem solving techniques, to result evaluation, presentation of results and implementation

-- formulate mathematical models of real-life problems in continuous and discrete time
+- formulate and to analyse mathematical models of real-life problems in continuous and discrete time

 - simulate continuous time and discrete time systems from their mathematical models using available software, and to analyse the outputs of simulations by relevant statistical methods

 - formulate optimisation problems and solve linear programming problems using the Simplex method and appropriate optmisation software, and to extract and use sensitivity information in the simplex tableau, as well as to work with both the primal and dual forms of a linear programming problem

 - formulate and solve certain types of optimisation problems using a dynamic programming approach